 4. Develop a Training Plan and Training Records

 At this stage of the validation process, you will need to develop training plans and training records for different kinds of software users.
-Thus, the training activities must be carefully planned to secure a successful implementation, maintenance, and operation of the eQMS.
+Thus, the training activities must be carefully planned to secure the successful implementation, maintenance, and operation of the eQMS.
 The type and extent of training shall be based on the role and responsibility of each eQMS user group.

 5. Transition from Planning to Execution